-Reliable knowledge on surface gravity waves, currents, and their interactions in the ocean is of great importance to many applications, such as weather forecasting, search and rescue, beach erosion, and site selections for offshore infrastructures (Hashemi and Neill, 2014).
+Reliable knowledge of surface gravity waves, currents, and their interactions in the ocean is of great importance to many applications, such as weather forecasting, search and rescue, beach erosion, and site selections for offshore infrastructures (Hashemi and Neill, 2014).
 Waves and currents form a complex system usually discussed, assuming the influence of waves on hydrodynamics and the impact of currents on waves distinctly (Benetazzo et al., 2013).
-This broad topic is usually referred to with the general term of Wave-Current Interaction (WCI) that, from the general point of view, traces back to the theoretical works of Longuet-Higgins (1964) on longshore currents flows produced by waves, and to the studies of the dynamics of waves in a moving medium (Tayfun et al., 1976).
-Physically, ocean currents can modify the relative speed of the air above the sea surface (relative wind effect) and change the absolute frequency of waves known as the Doppler shift.
+This broad topic is usually referred to with the general term of Wave-Current Interaction (WCI) that, from the general point of view, traces back to the theoretical works of Longuet-Higgins (1964) on longshore currents flows produced by waves and to the studies of the dynamics of the air above the sea surface (relative wind effect) and change the absolute frequency of waves, known as the Doppler shift.
 In addition, spatial variability of currents can modify the relative wave frequency and cause wave refraction, shoaling, and breaking that mimic bathymetric effects (Ding and Wang, 2011).
-The surface gravity waves, in return, can affect vertical mixing, surface and bottom stress experienced by currents.
-The surface waves and currents can also exchange energy through the concept of radiation stress (Stewart et al., 1974; Mellor, 2003) or vortex force (McWilliams et al., 2004; Ardhuin et al., 2008).
+The surface gravity waves, in return, can affect vertical mixing and surface and bottom stress experienced by currents.
+The surface waves and currents can also exchange energy through radiation stress (Stewart et al., 1974; Mellor, 2003) or vortex force (McWilliams et al., 2004; Ardhuin et al., 2008).

-In the framework of the EuroSea initiative, the LIM-UPC team is developing a 3D hydrodynamic tool with enough resolution to solve the inner dynamics of local domains such as Barcelona's coastal waters, harbor, and beaches.
-The effect on waves of the Wave-Current Interaction (WCI) process in Barcelona's coastal waters and the port is investigated using the Coupled Ocean-Atmosphere-Wave-Sediment Transport (COAWST) modeling system.
+In the framework of the EuroSea initiative, the LIM-UPC team has developed a 3D hydrodynamic tool with enough resolution to solve the inner dynamics of local domains such as Barcelona's coastal waters, harbour, and beaches.
+The effect on waves of the Wave-Current Interaction (WCI) process in Barcelona's coastal waters and the port was investigated using the Coupled Ocean-Atmosphere-Wave-Sediment Transport (COAWST) modelling system.
 COAWST relies on the ocean model ROMS (Regional Ocean Modeling System) and SWAN (Simulating WAves Nearshore) wave model.
-The simulations are based on a two-way coupling between ROMS and SWAN running on the same computational grids.
-The atmospheric forcing was uncoupled, and CMEMS products provided fields.
+The simulations are based on a two-way coupling between ROMS and SWAN on the same computational grids.
+The atmospheric forcing was uncoupled, and CMEMS products provided the fields.